kworkflow/kworkflow/documentation/content/developmentworkflow.rst

 `shUnit2 <https://github.com/kward/shunit2/>`_ framework to write our tests.
 Ideally, every new function should have a test related to it.
-So, if you're working on a new feature, added a new function, or changed the behavior of an existing one, it's fundamental to make the necessary ajustments related to testing.
+So, if you're working on a new feature, added a new function, or changed the behavior of an existing one, it's fundamental to make the necessary adjustments related to testing.

 To see how to run individual test files, check our :ref:`page on that<tests>`.